aspnetzero/documents/docs/en/Feature-Dynamic-Entity-Parameters-Custom-Input-Types-Mvc.md

-# Crate Custom Input Types
+# Create Custom Input Types

 In this document we will create a custom input type step by step.
 Our input type is multi-select combobox input type.